bakame-php/stackwatch/docs/1.0/command.md

 ## Command Line Usage

 The `Stackwatch` command-line profile runner can be invoked through the `stackwatch` command.
-The following code shows how to run profiling with the `stackwatch` command-line profile runner:
+The following code shows the generic way to run profiling with the `stackwatch` command-line:

 ```bash
 php vendor/bin/stackwatch --path=PATH [options]